 Bland job descriptions and overused company phrases like ‘we believe in innovation and hard work’, have a tendency to blend together – especially for a job applicant looking at multiple companies.
 Innocent Drinks completely bucks this trend of monotony with witty, snappy wording and a distinctive tone across their recruitment pages.

-With nearly 80% of millennials listing the ‘people and culture fit’ as more important than career potential, copying Innocent’s approach will attract like-minded individuals who slot seamlessly into existing teams.
+With nearly 80% of millennials listing people and culture fit as more important than career potential, copying Innocent’s approach is the way to attract like-minded individuals who will fit well with existing teams.

 Huge’s use of one alienating slogan